 What is a shore excursion?
 How physically challenging are they?

-A shore excursion can be anything from exploring remote tributaries by skiff, to spotting monkeys and birds along a jungle trail, from visiting a local village to fishing on one of Amazonia’s beautiful lakes.
-They vary in level of exertion, but most travelers who are reasonably fit will have no trouble participating in every excursion.
+A shore excursion can be anything from exploring remote tributaries to spotting monkeys and birds along a jungle trail, from visiting a local village to fishing on one of Amazonia’s beautiful lakes.
+They vary in level of difficulty, but most travelers who are reasonably fit will have no trouble participating in every excursion.

 Instead of going on an organized shore excursion, can we go off on our own?

-A Design Suite will be assigned to you when we confirm your reservation.
-All suites are described and numbered in our Deck Plan [hyperlink].
-You may request a specific cabin depending on your preference and we will assign it if available.
-In order to ensure the optimum safety and comfort of all our passengers, we allow a maximum of three people in each suite.
+A suite will be assigned to you when we confirm your reservation.
+All suites are described and numbered in our Deck Plan document.
+You may request a specific suite depending on your preference and we will assign it if available.

 Yes, all suites have outward-facing panoramic windows, giving every cabin a river view.
-If you choose to leave the blackout curtains pulled back, the dawn light will awaken you in the mornings, and you can see what the weather is like without leaving your suite.
+The dawn light will awaken you in the mornings, and you can see what the weather is like without leaving your suite.